Matt Bush (baseball): Draft and minor leagues

-Texas Rangers
+Texas Rangers (2016–2018, 2021–2022)

 On December 18, 2015, the Texas Rangers signed Bush to a minor league contract, two months after his release from prison.
 He was signed after tryouts at a Golden Corral parking lot in Jacksonville, Florida (the only place Bush could work out; due to his post-release restrictions he could only travel to and from his Golden Corral job).

 The Rangers had experience with players struggling with substance abuse issues (notably Josh Hamilton, also a former #1 overall pick).
 Bush was placed on a zero-tolerance policy.
 His father, Danny, accompanied him to games and lived with him, paying out of his own pocket.
 On April 7, 2016, Bush threw his first professional pitch in almost five years for the Frisco RoughRiders of the Double-A Texas League, as he earned a save in one inning, while allowing one hit.